aaron-grau/curic/react/projects/bench_bnb/bench_bnb_ii.md

 understand each individual step.

 **Our authentication pattern must:**
-  * sign up new users,
+  * sign up new users
-  * know who's logged in,
+  * know who's logged in
-  * log users in,
+  * log users in
-  * log them out, and
+  * log them out
-  * restrict access to certain routes based on whether someone is logged in.
+  * restrict access to certain routes based on whether someone is logged in

 ### 1. Build Your Backend.